nickerso/docker_opencor_run_model/README.rst

   docker run hsorby/opencor_python 3.0

-Where number '3.0' passed in as an argument which controls the stimulation period for the model.
+Where the number '3.0' passed in as an argument which controls the stimulation period for the model.
 Any number suitable for a stimulation period can be used to generate different outputs.

 Output
 ------